About Regeneration

 Bad Actors

 The American Gas Association (AGA) is the main pro-gas lobby group in the United States and represents over two hundred energy companies.
 The AGA has been actively working to push the narrative that transitioning away from natural gas would raise energy prices and harm consumers, using traditional political lobbying as well as social media campaigns to shift policy and public opinion about electrification.
 Despite publicly asserting otherwise, an investigation by NPR revealed that AGA is actively involved in passing state-level bills to block local action on natural gas.
 Much of the AGA's budget comes from taxpayers through its member utilities—which means you, as a taxpayer, may be funding this work.
-AGA president and CEO Karen A. Harbert can be reached on LinkedIn and X, and a likely direct email for her is kharbert@aga.org.
+AGA president and CEO Karen A. Harbert can be reached on LinkedIn and X, and a likely direct email is kharbert@aga.org.
 Reach the AGA head office at 1-202-824-7000.

 ENSTO-G is a group of forty-five gas companies in Europe that has an influential role in deciding which energy and infrastructure projects the EU supports.
 These companies are collectively lobbying Members of the European Parliament (MEP), such as Polish MEP Zdzisław Krasnodębski, to direct billions of euros in energy subsidies for natural gas.
 Bart Jan Hoevers is the president.
 He can be contacted at bart.jan.hoevers@entsog.eu.